benchang323/ChatJH/README.md

 ## Description

-JHU Chatbot is a GPT-3.5-turbo based chatbot fined-tuned on more than 3 trillion scraped texts from 6 subdomains of the Johns Hopkins University website.
+JHU Chatbot is a GPT-4.0 based chatbot fined-tuned on more than 3 trillion scraped texts (700K+ QA pairs) from 6 subdomains of the Johns Hopkins University website.
 The chatbot is able to answer questions about the university, its programs, and its policies.

 Version: 0.1.0 (Beta).
 Created by Benjamin Chang and Larry Cai.